christophernhill/mitgcm-shub-images/README.md

 - tries to maintain robust compatibility with automatice differentiation where relevant and possible

 Following these guidelines helps create code that can be applied to the broadest range of problems; spanning, for example, laboratory experiments to Jovian deep atmospheres to Earth system ecosystem sensitvity calculations.
-The guidelines also serves to make coupling to external components (such as atmospheric model suites) relatively straightforward and flexible.
+The guidelines also serve to make meaningful coupling to external components (such as atmospheric model suites) relatively straightforward and flexible.